All Episodes

 The Kenyans are mad.

-Kenyan elders have demanded an apology from Washington, the head of a planned protest over the controversial photograph of Barack Obama, the man whose name must not be mentioned.
+Kenyan elders have demanded an apology from Washington, ahead of a planned protest over the controversial photograph of Barack Obama, the man whose name must not be mentioned in the traditional Somali dress.

-In the traditional Somali dress, the picture appeared in the Drudge Report, showed, of course, Obama dressed up like Eamon Al-Zawahiri.
+The picture appeared in the Drudge Report, showed, of course, Obama dressed up like Ayman Al-Zawahiri.

-The uh photo took center stage at an increasingly acrimonious uh race for the White House.
+The photo took center stage at an increasingly acrimonious race for the White House.

 Of course, Michelle Obama is now saying something different than that.